Holden-B/CSE15-LAB-reports/index.md

 # **1. Install VScode**

-Firstly, install [VScode](https://code.visualstudio.com/) and download it for your specified Operating System.
+Firstly, go to [VScode](https://code.visualstudio.com/) (yeah click on the blue text) and download it for your specified Operating System.

 Follow the install instructions and Open the VScode application, it should look like this: